DanBlakeman/toy-shop/README.md

 ## Further Extensions

-Over the next few weeks i may add to this repo.
+Over the next few weeks i may add to this repo:

 - A Node Express/Mongo backend - to allow updating of products.

-- Switch to HAML on the front end - the amount of html indentation/closing tags warrants the switch.
+- Switch to HAML on the front end - the amount of html indentation/closing tags from bootstrap warrants the switch.

 - Add a checkout button!!

 - I would also like to spend time refactoring.
-I feel a little uncomfortable with the size of the Cart controller (Although this would be helped by calling an API when interacting with vouchers), and the size of the the totalling method.
+I feel a little uncomfortable with the size of the Cart controller (although this may be helped by calling an API when interacting with vouchers).

 ## User Stories